sfogo/spring-democloud/README.md

 |Dashboard|`7980`|`7980`|
 |Rabbit MQ Console|`15672`|`15672`|
 * m1, m2 and m3 services can only be accessed through the gateway.
-* Turbine stream at port `8989` is not externally exposed but the [Hystrix dashboard](http://localhost:7980/hystrix) can `http://turbine:8989`.
-As in `docker profile` sections of configuration files, hostnames [**automatically created**](https://docs.docker.com/compose/networking/) by Docker compostion can be used for inter-container communication.
+* Turbine stream at port `8989` is not externally exposed but the [Hystrix dashboard](http://localhost:7980/hystrix) can simply use `http://turbine:8989`.
+As in `docker` profile sections of configuration files, hostnames [**automatically created**](https://docs.docker.com/compose/networking/) by Docker compostion can be used for inter-container communication.